mmontone/ten/README.md

 But more useful is to include them in the ASDF system definition of your project.

+First, add `:ten` as ASDF system definition dependency:

+`:defsystem-depends-on (:ten)`

-Use `:ten-template` in the project's ASDF system definition:
+Then, use `:ten-template` in to include the template files:

 ```lisp
 (:ten-template "filename")